 DMP contract administration (CA) service fulfills a specific role in successfully managing and administering contracts between the client and contractor.

 Accountable and responsible our CA have in-depth knowledge to apply all contractual obligations and provisions.
 Making impartial decisions, analysing potential risks that contract changes may pose and meticulous recording throughout.
 Reporting to management on each step, our CA will be responsible for a variety of services from contract starts to the time it ends.

 We have a team of highly experienced contract administrators whose backgrounds enable them to offer added value far beyond the administrative role.
 Their experience, across all sectors and organisations, gives our team the wide-ranging skills – successfully administering and delivering contracts, anticipating and avoiding risks and achieving our clients’ targets.

-To find our more about how we think, read our case studies
+To find our more about how we think, read our interesting case studies.

 A Contract Administrator is responsible for administering the terms of building contracts between the parties involved.
 Some of the key responsibilities are;